heavy-resume/heavy-stack/README.md

 ### Managing Database Connections
 - This shouldn't be needed for typical use cases.
-Repository classes should be the classes that access the database, and the `SQLRepositoryBase` class will grab the current database connection, which is stored in a thread local.
+Repository classes should be the classes that access the database, and the `SQLRepositoryBase` class will grab the current database connection, which is stored in a context variable.
 If you need a second connection (for example, to connect to the vector database), you can look in `db_connection.py` to see how its done.
 - If you're getting an error about the `db_session` variable not being set, then it means you're probably attempting to do database access in the wrong place.
 Logic called inside an async function from `heavy_use_effect` or `heavy_event`